lastingercenter/datahub/Instruments and tools/Overview.md

 # Instruments and tools

-o many education solutions are created for teachers- but shockingly- without their input in the development and design of the tool.
+So many education solutions are created for teachers- but shockingly- without their input in the development and design of the tool.
 This unfortunate pattern results in an abundance of available tools that are not actually helpful!
 We decided to take a different approach through an involved Researcher-Practitioner Partnership.
 We started each development phase by asking our educator end-users about their current tools, including their challenges and wish-list for improvements, and used their words to inform our strategy.

 ## Teacher focus group protocol